elblogbruno/resume_translator/README.md

 # Resume Translator
-This Python software allows you to translate CVs downloaded from the website RX Resume into the language of your choice using Google Translate.
-The software utilizes the Google Cloud Translation API, so you'll need to set up an API key before you can use it.
+This Python software allows you to translate CVs downloaded from the website RX Resume into the language of your choice using Google Translate. https://rxresu.me/

-https://rxresu.me/

 ## Installation